kdeldycke/kevin-deldycke-blog/content/posts/extract-all-frames-of-a-video-as-jpeg-images.md

 ---
 date: "2006-08-22"
-title: Extract All Frames of a Video as Jpeg Images
+title: "Extract All Frames of a Video as Jpeg Images"
 category: English
 tags: Linux, transcode, Video
 ---